-A person is physically qualified to drive a commercial motor vehicle if that person has distant visual acuity of at least 20/40 (Snellen) in each eye without corrective lenses or visual acuity separately corrected to 20/40 (Snellen) or better with corrective lenses, distant binocular acuity of at least 20/40 (Snellen) in both eyes with or without corrective lenses, field of vision of at least 70° in the horizontal meridian in each eve, and the ability to recognize the colors of traffic signals and devices showing standard red, green, and amber (49 CFR 391.41(b)(10)).
+A person is physically qualified to drive a commercial motor vehicle if that person has distant visual acuity of at least 20/40 (Snellen) in each eye without corrective lenses or visual acuity separately corrected to 20/40 (Snellen) or better with corrective lenses, distant binocular acuity of a least 20/40 (Snellen) in both eyes with or without corrective lenses, field of vision of at least 70° in the horizontal meridian in each eye, and the ability to recognize the colors of traffic signals and devices showing standard red, green, and amber (49 CFR 391.41(b)(10)).

 FMCSA recognizes that some drivers do not meet the vision standard, but have adapted their driving to accommodate their vision limitation and demonstrated their ability to drive safely.
 The 19 exemption applicants listed in this notice are in this category.
-They are unable to meet the vision standard in one eye for various reasons, including amblyopia, aphakia, corneal scarring, prosthesis, retinal detachment and retinal scarring.
+They are unable to meet the vision standard in one eye for various reasons, including amblyopia, aphakia, cataracts, complete loss of vision, demyelinizing optic neuropathy, macular detachment, ocular histoplasmosis, optic nerve atrophy prosthesis and retinal detachment.
 In most cases, their eye conditions were not recently developed.
-All but 7 of the applicants were either born with their vision impairments or have had them since childhood.
-The 7 individuals who sustained their vision conditions as adults have had them for periods ranging from 5 to 30 years.
+All but 5 of the applicants were either born with their vision impairments or have had them since childhood.
+The 5 individuals who sustained their vision conditions as adults have had them for periods ranging from 5 to 35 years.